billriner/openhpc-test-cluster/README.md

     vagrant up

-Provisioning the first time will take approximately ten minutes.
+Provisioning the first time will take approximately 24 minutes.
 Once the SMS is running, you can SSH into it:

     vagrant ssh